andrewc2/LHWB-Bot/README.md

 `source .bashrc` to save PATH

 ### Running
+Rename `example.config.json` and `example.voice-servers.json` to remove the `example.` and fill in your information.

 `node deploy.js` - to deploy slash commands

 `node index.js` - to run bot